Menditect/documentation/additional/01-howtos/import-plugin.md

 In order for MTA to communicate with the Application under test, you need to import a module created by Menditect that will initiate this communication.
 This is the MTA Plugin module.
 Each version of MTA comes with a specific version of the MTA Plugin module.
 The versions are however not the same, because sometimes the MTA Plugin needs to be updated or patched resulting in a newer version.

 :::caution
-Disclaimer: in no case should you make changes to elements inside the MtaPluginModule.

-Menditect will not provide support if the MtaPluginModule is changed after you have imported it into your test project.
+In no case should you make changes to elements inside the MtaPluginModule. <br/>Menditect will not provide support if the MtaPluginModule is changed after you have imported it into your test project.
 :::

 ## Importing MTA Plugin